Spaces That Scale: How Design Becomes Your Most Visible Growth Strategy

 As you move from one facility to many, design becomes even more critical.
 Investors and referral partners look for consistency.
 Patients look for relevance.
 You need both.

 The core of your playbook — layouts, color schemes, finishes, and branding — should remain consistent across markets.
-Consistency builds brand identity and allows you to hand off design standards to architects who can adapt them to local sites.
+Your design will iterate over time, but consistency builds brand identity and allows you to hand off design standards to architects who can adapt them to local sites.

 • Local art makes patients feel like the facility belongs in their community.